 All linear features must not self-cross or self-overlap (e.g. must be simple and not complex).

-All linear features must overlap with a linear shoreline if the relevant shoreline is represented linearly and not polygonally.
+All linear features must overlap with a linear shoreline if the relevant shoreline is represented linearly and not as a polygon.

 Linear features must not cross other linear features of the same type but may overlap other linear features of the same type.